Pope Pius VIII: Organisation of Catholic dioceses

+In the last of these letters, he wrote that his concern for "the state of the Dioceses distributed over the entire earth" occupied a place second to none among his cares.

 Consistories

 Pius VIII also held three consistories in which he elevated a total of six men into the cardinalate.
 He held these ceremonies on 27 July 1829, 15 March 1830 and 5 July 1830.
 Pius VIII also nominated eight cardinals "in pectore" in the March 1830 consistory, however, he never publicly revealed the names before his death hence rendering the appointments moot.

 Beatifications

 He canonized no saints during his brief pontificate but he beatified two individuals.
 On 23 December 1829 he beatified Benincasa da Montepulciano, and on 4 March 1830 he beatified Chiara Gambacorti.
 Pius VIII proclaimed Saint Bernard of Clairvaux a Doctor of the Church on 20 August 1830, titling him as "Doctor mellifluus" ("Mellifluous Doctor").